nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/thumbnail.md

 The above thumbnail factories will be used to compute and fetch specific thumbnails for folderish documents on one hand, and audio documents on the other hand.
 Here are their properties:

 * `docType`: string identifying the related document type.
 In the example, the type is "Audio".
 * `facet`: string identifying the related document facet.
 In the example, the facet is "Folderish".
 * `factoryClass`: string representing the class name of the factory to use.

 Each factory should implement the interface [`ThumbnailFactory`](http://community.nuxeo.com/api/nuxeo/8.2/javadoc/org/nuxeo/ecm/core/api/thumbnail/class-use/ThumbnailFactory.html) .
 This interface contract contains two methods to implement:

 * `Blob getThumbnail(DocumentModel doc, CoreSession session)`: gets the document thumbnail (related to the doc type/facet).
 * `Blob computeThumbnail(DocumentModel doc, CoreSession session)`: computes the thumbnail (related to the document type/facet).

 The listener [`UpdateThumbnailListener`](http://community.nuxeo.com/api/nuxeo/8.2/javadoc/org/nuxeo/ecm/platform/thumbnail/listener/UpdateThumbnailListener.html) is calling `YourFactory#computeThumbnail` that allows developers to compute the document blob when creating a document and after updating it (if the blob related to this document has been changed).

-&nbsp;When computing your thumbnail, [`UpdateThumbnailListener`](http://community.nuxeo.com/api/nuxeo/8.2/javadoc/org/nuxeo/ecm/platform/thumbnail/listener/UpdateThumbnailListener.html) stores it into a specific metadata&nbsp; <span style="color: rgb(51,51,51);">`<span style="color: rgb(51,51,51);">thumb:thumbnail</span>` provided by the following schema:</span>
+ When computing your thumbnail, [`UpdateThumbnailListener`](http://community.nuxeo.com/api/nuxeo/8.2/javadoc/org/nuxeo/ecm/platform/thumbnail/listener/UpdateThumbnailListener.html) stores it into a specific metadata  `thumb:thumbnail` provided by the following schema:

 ```html/xml
 <xs:schema xmlns:nxs="http://www.nuxeo.org/ecm/schemas/thumbnail"